Cobasna ammunition depot: History

+20th century

 The ammunition depot's Military Unit Number is 72431.
 The original directive for the establishment of the depot was issued by the Red Army General Staff on 28 July 1941.
 In accordance with this directive, the depot was established in Kungur, now in Perm Krai, Russia, on 11 August of the same year.
 Starting from 30 January 1942, during World War II, the depot supplied Red Army units and formations of the Volkhov Front in Budogoshch, Kharkiv, Kirovohrad, Kremenchuk, Moscow, Oryol, Poltava and Vyshny Volochyok.
-From July 1945 to May 1949, the depot was located in Voznesensk, now in Odesa Oblast, Ukraine.
+From July 1945 to May 1949, the depot was located in Voznesensk, now in Mykolaiv Oblast, Ukraine.
 Since May 1949, it is hosted in its current location in Cobasna.
-Until January 1992, the ammunition depot was subordinated to the Odesa Military District, forming part of the 14th Guards Army from then to April 1995 and since then being part of the Operational Group of Russian Forces (OGRF).
+Until January 1992, the ammunition depot was subordinated to the Odessa Military District, forming part of the 14th Guards Army from then to April 1995 and since then being part of the Operational Group of Russian Forces (OGRF).
 The core of the OGRF consists of 70 to 100 Russian officers, with the rest being Transnistrian locals employed as soldiers.
-Troops of the OGRF are rotated once every six months.
+Troops of the OGRF are rotated once every six months, although Moldova and Ukraine have been blocking further rotation attempts ever since 2022.
 The OGRF is around 1,500 troops-strong.

+2000–2013

 The Cobasna ammunition depot has been referred to as one of the largest if not the largest ammunition depot in Eastern Europe and contains up to 20,000 tons of Soviet-era weapons from the 14th Guards Army of the USSR and also from the former states of Czechoslovakia and East Germany.
-Ever since Russia's conflict with Ukraine, there has been growing distress in Moldova for the Cobasna ammunition depot, with some believing that the weapons there could be used in a potential future military conflict.
-Additionally, the Academy of Sciences of Moldova determined that an explosion of the weapons located in the ammunition depot, which passed their expiry date long ago, would be equivalent to the atomic bombings of Hiroshima and Nagasaki.
-Concern for such an event increased following the 2020 Beirut explosion.

 There have been several attempts and calls to withdraw both the weapons from the Cobasna ammunition depot and the Russian soldiers from Transnistria.
 During the 1999 Istanbul summit, Russia promised to completely withdraw its weapons and soldiers.
 Some progress was made, but following a request from the Transnistrian authorities asking Russia to maintain its army, the process stopped in 2003.
 On the same year had the Kozak memorandum been proposed.
 It aimed to resolve the Transnistria conflict by reintegrating Transnistria into Moldova with veto powers while keeping an increased Russian military contingent stationed in Transnistria for fifteen more years.
 It was rejected at the last minute by President of Moldova Vladimir Voronin reportedly following protests from the Organization for Security and Co-operation in Europe (OSCE), the European Union and the United States.
-Thus, to this day, Russia maintains its military presence in Transnistria and in the ammunition depot, with Russia having been accused of using the latter as a method of geopolitical blackmail against Moldova.